tsaaaafffff/SoulKeeper/README.md

 All your inventory will be safely stored inside a soul until someone will take it(in case of soul is freed).

+If you want the text display above your/a freed soul, please install [PacketEvents](https://github.com/retrooper/packetevents), it is a soft dependency required for the armourstand text display.

 ## Screenshot

 ![souls.png](media%2Fsouls.png)